sweet-tooth-clojure/todo-example/README.md

 ### The nav handler component

-One of the components that Integrnat initializes is the _nav handler_.
-You can see its default config in the [`sweet-tooth.frontend.config`](https://github.com/sweet-tooth-clojure/frontend/blob/master/src/sweet_tooth/frontend/config.cljs)
+You can see the nav handler's default config in the [`sweet-tooth.frontend.config`](https://github.com/sweet-tooth-clojure/frontend/blob/master/src/sweet_tooth/frontend/config.cljs)
 namespace: